crcdng/imperfect-vr/06_rabbit_chicken_ak47/README.md

-# The Rabbit, the Chicken, the AK-47.
+# Rabbit Chicken AK-47

 This is part of the "Imperfect VR" workshop [https://github.com/i3games/imperfect-vr](https://github.com/i3games/imperfect-vr).

-**This scene is currently work in progress and may be broken.**
+This teaser scene is a bit more complex than the others.

-This scene gets a bit more complex than the others.
-You can move around and interact with some of the inhabitants.
+There is movement and you interact with the scene.
 A little story unfolds.

 In this scene there are more elements and there is also more logic written in JavaScript.
 In "[04 Imperfect Treasures](https://github.com/i3games/imperfect-vr/tree/master/04_imperfect_treasures)" we already have seen some code inside `<script>` tags.
 The recommended way in A-Frame however is to write our code as [components](https://aframe.io/docs/master/introduction/writing-a-component.html), which can be shared and reused.